TerminalGithubUser/terminalgithubuser.github.io/README.md

 In Stygian, play as a lost soul on the river Styx attempting to escape the afterlife and return to the mortal world.

 Stygian was my second year university project in a team of 8 people.
-I played similar roles as with Bounced Out! - I was the main gameplay programmer, VFX artist, designer, audio designer and did some minor jobs in UI art and 3D modelling.
+I played similar roles as with Bounced Out! - I was the main gameplay programmer, VFX artist, animator, designer, audio designer and did some minor jobs in UI art and 3D modelling.

+# Brawler Project

+{% include youtube.html id="jkSjy8k7Vc8" %}

+This project was a Brawler game style boss fight I made with inspiration from the Yakuza games.
+It shares features with them, like a basic implementation of the heat action function.
+All the assets in this project, bar animations and a number of the sound effects, were made by me.